TimWSpence/blog/posts/2020-11-22-polymorphic-effects-in-scala.md

-As `Sync` is at the top of the CE2 typeclass hierarchy that means that any time we bring a CE2 typeclass into scope then we must necessarily introduce `delay` into scope and hence we have no more ability to reason about effects than if we coded directly in `IO`!
+As `Sync` is at the top of the CE2 typeclass hierarchy that means that any time we bring a CE2 typeclass into scope then we must necessarily introduce `delay` into scope.
+Hence we have no more ability to reason about effects than if we coded directly in `IO`, even if we just wanted `Concurrent` so that we can spawn some fibers.

 ## Cats Effect 3